ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 1. check if all output files are available (Filecheck)
 2. check that content of output files is the same (MD5 checksum check)
 3. check that graphic files look the same (graphic check)  - TBD in development

+check no zero bytes
+check that acknowledgements are there

+TODO put flowchart image for testing in the documentation as well !!!

 What is needed?